Survivors on Bahamas island mark time as officials lay plans

 "While the list is very scary, we expect based on what has happened in the past to see a dramatic decrease over time," he said, referring to previous natural disasters.

-He said USAID also is transitioning to provide longer term support, including finding more permanent shelter, removing debris and placing children into new schools.
+He said USAID also is transitioning to provide longer term support, including finding more permanent shelters, removing debris and placing children into new schools.

 "At the initial phase of a crisis, people tend to have their hair on fire," he said.
 "We are past that phase."